-(A) Chain drive - Scatter shields protecting chains must be made of at least 2.66 mm (0.105 inch) mild steel (no alternatives are allowed), and have a minimum width equal to three (3) times the width of the chain.

-(B)Belt drive - Scatter shields protecting belts must be made from at least 3.0 mm (0.120 inch) Aluminum Alloy 6061-T6, and have a minimum width that is equal to the belt width plus 35% on each side of the belt (1.7 times the width of the belt).

-(C)Attachment Fasteners - All scatter shields' and guards' fasteners must be a minimum of 6mm grade M8.8 (1/4 inch SAE grade 5) or better.
-Attached shields and guards must be mounted sufficiently such that remain laterally aligned with the chain or belt under all conditions.

-(D)Finger Protection - Guards for finger protection may be made of lighter material.
+- (A) Chain drive Scatter shields protecting chains must be made of at least 2.66 mm (0.105 inch) mild steel (no alternatives are allowed), and have a minimum width equal to three (3) times the width of the chain. - (B) Belt drive Scatter shields protecting belts must be made from at least 3.0 mm (0.120 inch) Aluminum Alloy 6061-T6, and have a minimum width that is equal to the belt width plus 35% on each side of the belt (1.7 times the width of the belt). - (C) Attachment Fasteners All fasteners attaching scatter shields and guards must be a minimum 6mm grade M8.8 (1/4 inch SAE grade 5).
+Attached shields and guards must be mounted so that they remain laterally aligned with the chain or belt under all conditions. - (D) Finger Protection Guards for finger protection may be made of lighter material.